erin-howard018/Cyclistic-Case-Study/README.md

 ## Stage 5: Share

-It is important to communicate the findings of my analysis to the stakeholders.
+It is important to communicate the findings of my analysis to the stakeholders, Lily Moreno and my team of data analysts .
-I have decided to take the visualisations I have created and present them in an interactive PowerBI dashboard, the PDF version of which you can view [here](PowerBI_Dashboard.pdf)
+I have decided to take the visualisations I have created and present the key findings in an interactive PowerBI dashboard.
+- The static PDF version of which you can view [here](PowerBI_Dashboard.pdf)
+- Or the interactive PowerBI file can be downloaded from this [onedrive link](https://1drv.ms/u/s!AqvuCFP-bj7x_0bnnYOQ_LzEXyGJ?e=Vcsjqt)

 ## Stage 6: Act